Egyptian families torn apart by political divide

 "It caused more and more problems between Ahmed and his parents," she says.

-"We do still manage to meet, and even go on visits to the prison together, but we still have to avoid talking politics or watching the news together to make sure there are no controversial discussions."'He deceived us'
+"We do still manage to meet, and even go on visits to the prison together, but we still have to avoid talking politics or watching the news together to make sure there are no controversial discussions."

 Of course, the splits in the Douma family are being reflected across Egyptian society.